Browse our guides or talk to our team.

 To try making your own, just give this impact map example a click and it’ll open as a diagram template in Gliffy.

 Context diagrams and other data flow diagrams show how data moves through an information system using the flowchart format.
 They’re primarily used as system design and analysis tools, but they can be used to illustrate a wide range of processes.

 In the context diagram below, we see how information shared during a university student registration process is then shared with departments across the university.
 That process creates a schedule output for the students, provides faculty members with class lists, and assigns classrooms to each course.
 Meanwhile, that process receives information about which students are eligible to take courses using inputs from the department’s requirements lists, the financial aid offices, and the admissions offices.

 Unlike other flowcharts, context diagrams and data flow diagrams don’t indicate a sequence of events, but simply the exchange of information and the directions of that exchange.
-With this data flow diagram example, some information flows into the process prior to a single student’s registration.
-Other information can’t be generated until after that student’s registration.
+You can learn more about data flow diagrams in our blog, What is a Data Flow Diagram?

 There are rules for how to make a flowchart, from agreed upon definitions of flowchart symbols to different types of styles and formats.
 But, as they say, rules are made to be broken.
 One of the best things about flow diagrams is their flexibility.